troessner/articles/draft-how-does-mutant-work.markdown

 As part of a [presentation](https://github.com/troessner/talks/blob/master/exploiting_rubys_ast_a_love_story_in_three_chapters/presentation.html) I'm hoping to give at the end of this year about abstract syntax trees and how you can leverage them I started to look into how the [Mutant](https://github.com/mbj/mutant) gem works. `Mutant` is the by far most advanced gem for doing mutation testing in Ruby.
 I was (and still am) amazed how incredibly well built Mutant is on all levels, ranging from the "big picture" architecture down to the "nuts and bolts" source code.

+When it comes to mutation testing I learned one thing.
+It's complex.
+Really complex.
+And as a consequence, `Mutant` is complex.
+I did learn a lot from reading it's source and I'd like to share this with you.

+**Beware though, this is going to be a long ride.**

+ This article will probably take you at least half an hour of an hour.
+But at the end, it'll hopefully be worth your while.

 ### Mutation testing in a nutshell

 But let's quickly talk about what mutation testing is first.
 Mutation testing takes code like this: